“You will see the top of the tower.”

 “Our name for one another is Kindred.
 The Kindred who creates another Kindred, through a process known as the Embrace, is that Kindred’s sire.”

-“It’s anyone’s guess what happened to several of my ancestors, but my great-great-grandsire’s destruction in 1700 is corroborated by many eyewitnesses, as are the details of his unlife in London.
+“It’s anyone’s guess what happened to several of my ancestors, but my three-times-grandsire’s destruction in 1700 is corroborated by many eyewitnesses, as are the details of his unlife in London.
 We’re fortunate that he occupied a… I suppose you could call it a public office, among our kind.
 It’s made his unlife comparatively easy to research.
 Many of us can’t trace our bloodlines back that far at all.”

 “The historic records start to get sketchier before him.
 We think his sire, my four-times grandsire, was Embraced in either Gaul or Rome, based on what little we know about her own sire, but it’s at this point that we run out of eyewitnesses.
-My sire has spoken to Kindred who witnessed my great-great-grandsire’s destruction.
+My sire has spoken to Kindred who witnessed my three-times-grandsire’s destruction firsthand.
 It’s with my four-times grandsire that we have to start relying on secondhand and thirdhand accounts.
 My kind aren’t known for keeping much in the way of written records.”

-“Those accounts go to thirdhand and fourthhand with her own sire, my five-times grandsire.
+“Those accounts become thirdhand and fourthhand with her own sire, my five-times grandsire.
 We think he could have also been Embraced in Gaul during Roman times, but he could just as easily have hailed another place or been born during another era.
 Or both.
 Many of my kind change our names over the years, for various reasons.
 ‘Carter Landry’ isn’t my birth name.
 It’s just as possible that my five-times grandsire’s name, which is of Roman etymology, was a pseudonym.”

 Emil: “Your lineage spans history itself,” Emil says, looking at the dead man in awe.
 “But you said the fourth generation.
 What do you mean by that?”

-GM: “How many generations my six-times grandsire is removed from the alleged source of our condition.
+GM: “How many generations my six-times-grandsire is removed from the alleged source of our condition.
 In many ways, though, it’s an arbitrary distinction.
 I could call you a member of your family’s second generation, if by ‘your family’ I’m referring to you and your parents.
 If I was including your grandparents, I’d call you a member of your family’s third generation.
 You could also be the fourth, fifth, 64th, or 308th generation, depending on how many of your ancestors I wanted to reference.
 The term is ultimately contextual.
 There are scientifically-minded Kindred who think we should refer to the fourth generation as the second or even first generation, but the idea hasn’t caught on.”

 Emil: “I see.
 So then what was that alleged source?
 And why do those scientifically-minded Kindred prefer that definition?”

 GM: “It’s because the fourth generation is the earliest generation of Kindred we can prove existed.
-The earlier generations are figures entirely out of myth.
-While there’s a very large body of what’s essentially folklore and religious scripture around them, there is no reliable scientific or historic evidence to substantiate their existences.
+The earlier generations are figures out of myth.
+There’s a large body of what’s essentially folklore and religious scripture around them, but there is no reliable scientific or historic evidence to substantiate their existences.
 The clinical trials and theoretical equations that I can perform to prove the fourth generation’s existence simply fall apart when applied to the third generation.
 In many ways, it’s like trying to perform a long division problem with a value of ‘infinity.’
 You’re breaking the mold just by trying to.”